heapwolf/telenode/README.md

 # NOT READY YET!
 WORK IN PROGRESS!
-I JUST NEEDED TO SEND A TEXT MESSAGE =)

 # Synopsis
 Multi-vendor cellular network services for node.js